shihankanungo/shihankanungo.github.io/india-trip.md

 found some time to devote to this project.
 I am hopeful that this time the target deadline will be met and in fact, a much improved paper will come out of it.

-I watched a movie last night: _The Trap+.
+I watched a movie last night: _The Trap_.
 It was not good.
 Actually, intended to watch _Beginners_(2011) but felt that you'd have liked to watch it with me, so I couldn't bring myself to watch it without you.

 Shihan doodled on the guitar during his pre-bedtime.